 - When it eats a larger animal, the black-headed python uses its coils to squeeze it into its mouth more easily.

 - This snake prefers cold-blooded prey like other snakes (especially venomous) and lizards; however, it won’t turn down a mouse if it has an opportunity.

 - Its black head helps it soak up the sun’s rays without the snake having to leave its shelter to warm up.

 This snake is endemic to Australia in the northern third to half of the continent, except for very dry areas.
 Primarily, it inhabits humid tropical to semi-arid regions and often hides amid loose debris and rocks, hollow logs, and sometimes termite mounds during the day.

-It is most active during the night, but during the early morning hours with its dark head poking out of its shelter, soaking up some sun to warm up.
+It is most active during the night, but also during the early morning hours with its dark head poking out of its shelter, soaking up some sunshine to warm up.
 The black-headed python’s dark head allows it to expose only its head, leaving the rest of its body sheltered while warm blood from its head circulates through its body.

 This python species is an ambush predator and its favorite meals are lizards and snakes.
 Its favorite meals are goannas, dragons, blue-tongued skinks, and venomous snakes.
 It’s not restricted to these, however, and also eats birds and mammals when it encounters them.